melissapalmer/melissapalmer.github.io/_posts/devops/2018-08-16-vagrant-windows-aws.md

 ![Putty Private Key](/assets/images/devops/Putty-PrivateKey.JPG)

-*NOTE:* Don’t forget to run vagrant halt and vagrant destroy once you’re done (if you are only using it for testing)!
+*NOTE:* Don’t forget to run vagrant halt and vagrant destroy once you're done (if you are only using it for testing)!
 Else you will be charged and/or use up your free credits.

 You can see the code for this post on [GIT](https://github.com/melissapalmer/vagrant-aws)